CamRW/CalPoly_AGV/README.md

 # VPN Setup
 This project uses the Husarnet VPN as it is a simple to use VPN specifically designed to work with ROS.
 Follow the documentation to set up networks and clients on Husarnet's website (see https://husarnet.com/ and https://github.com/husarnet/husarnet).
 Additionally, a tool provided by Husarnet, called husarnet-dds (see https://github.com/husarnet/husarnet-dds), can be used to automatically create the middleware profile necessary for ROS to communicate outside of the local network.

+# Racing Simulator Chair Setup
+One unique aspect of this lab is the integration of our system with a racing simulator chair.
+From the racing simulator, we can remotely control the vehicle, and with IMUs on the vehicle, we can send feedback to the chair to convey what a driver would experience.
+ROS nodes were developed for the chair to communicate with the vehicle remotely.
+Currently, the implementation of the haptic feedback (i.e. the chair shaking when the vehicle hits a bump) module is not ROS compatible.
+The haptic feedback module uses a simple websocket developed before ROS became the standard architecture.
+Future work should focus on integrating the haptic feedback module into the rest of the system.

 # Working with Submodules
 Third-party packages are added as git submodules, some packages require minor changes to configurations to operate within the system.
 Future versions could incorporate these changes with forked versions of the submodules used.
 Each change required will be outlined.